riceissa/issarice.com/wiki/account-names.md

   appear to be spam; having some mutual friends or messaging me simultaneously with your friend request will let me know that your profile is genuine.
-- I check [Quora]() a few times a day now.
+- I check [Quora]() on occasion.
 My Quora account name is [Issa-Rice][qp].
 - I have a [Pinboard account](https://pinboard.in/u:riceissa).
-For now, I'm just testing out Pinboard; I'm not sure yet for how long I'll continue using it.
+  I tested out Pinboard for a year and didn't renew my payment afterward so it is now frozen.
 - I have a [LinkedIn profile][lp].
 I don’t use LinkedIn very much, but feel free to connect with me.
 - I am [riceissa][tp] on [Twitter](https://twitter.com/).
 I don’t use